utsav0/daily-dev-tips/src/pages/posts/firefox-clip-path-editor.md

 ## Firefox clip-path editor

-To find the clip-path editor we simply have to open the developer tools:
+To find the clip-path editor, we have to open the developer tools:

 - **Mac**: `Shift` + `⌘` + `J`
 - **Windows/Linux**: `Shift` + `CTRL` + `J`

-Then you can inspect an element that has a clip-path and click the little square image.
+Then you can inspect an element with a clip path and click the little square image.
 This will highlight the clipping points on your element.

 ![Firefox finding the clip-path editor](https://cdn.hashnode.com/res/hashnode/image/upload/v1608659804268/iVrS_29uP.gif)

 ## Firefox adding a new clip-path

-The editor can not only edit existing clip-paths but also create ones from scratch which can be helpful!
+The editor can not only edit existing clip paths but also create ones from scratch, which can be helpful!

 To do so, click the element and add the clip-path code to it.